Comparing Standalone RBI Products with Asset Integrity Management Solutions

 - Report summaries

-On paper, these features are great.
+On paper, these features look great.
 In terms of utilizing RBI, the above functionality would be part of the ideal parcel to look for.
 To top it all off, the product itself is dedicated to RBI only.
-Therefore, it must be the best option if you are looking to incorporate risk based analysis into your asset management.
+Therefore, it must be the best option if you are looking to incorporate risk-based analysis into your asset management.
 Right?

 Not so fast.